dnsimple/dnsimple-support/content/articles/can-elliptic-curve-key-ssl-certificates.markdown

 # Do you support Elliptic Curve Cryptography (ECC) SSL certificates?

 Yes.
 You **can purchase certificates with elliptic curve keys**.
-To purchase an ECC signed SSL certificate please submit a custom CSR request signed with an ECDSA private key.
+To purchase an ECC signed SSL certificate, submit a custom CSR request signed with an ECDSA private key.
 The curve function for the ECDSA key must be one of:

 * prime256v1
 * secp384r1